Best time to Trek in Nepal

 Cost of trekking Guides and Porters

-Guides help you to trek the best route, quality foods, and information about the places.
+Guides help you to trek the best route, quality food, and information about the places.
 Porters carry your bags.
 30$ to 35$ is the daily price range for the guide and 23$ to 25$ for a porter.
 Before going with the guide, don’t forget to check their English because they are the key person for the trek.
 There is a limit that you should not give to carry above 15 kg to the porter.
 You should give them money on a daily basis because they feel happy if they get money daily.

 Among many companies, Adventure White Mountain is one of the leading travel companies providing all sorts of trekking and tour packages.
 Our dedicated team members are always ready to fulfill your desires and inquire.
 There is an instant refund service in our company in case of tour postponement and cancellation.